 WORTH COUNTY, continued.
-In spite of the rural nature of the county, the people were ready, and had just needed somebody to come in to not in a started.
-Now they are working on gotting rowart, program, and the the going to Moultrie and COPA meetings and working by themselves on it.
+In spite of the rural nature of the county, the people were ready, and had just needed somebody to could in to get 'angu started.
+Now they are working on getting foverty programs, and nave econ going to Moultrie and COPA meetings and working by themselves on it.

-Hor: J - J ASCS gave no 30 days notification, so we couldn't run any candidates, and had to have a write-in campaign.
-There was no public counting of ballots. .
-The county committee put some Negroes on the ballot, but they knew nothing about ISCS, and had no idea how they got on the ballot.
+ACCS gave no 30 days notification, so we couldn't run any candidates, and had to have a write-in campaign.
+There was no public counting of ballots.
+The county committee put some Negroes on the ballot, but they knew nothing about ASCS, and had no idea how they got on the ballot.
 We've complained to the Dept. of Agriculture.
-Their representative missed an appointment with SECC folk; and a state official "investigated" the election by calling up whites, who of course contradicted our story; and naturally he believed them.
-Gary Betz of the JD is also investigating; he thought that the Dept. of meric. was following its usual pattern of only questioning by calls and letters, and even then only talking to whites. a start to been
+Their representative missed an appointment with SNCC folk; and a state official "investigated" the election by calling up whites, who of course contradicted our story; and naturally he believed them.
+Gary Bets of the JD is also investigating; he thought that the Dept. of agric. was following its usual pattern of only questioning by calls and letters, and even then only talking to whites.

 165 kids applied to transfer.
 The school board only accepted seven.
 There were protests, school-ins, and a boycott of the Negro school, until the board "compromised" and accepted 20.
 The people accepted that.
 The number is down to 11 now.
 The Board picked rather weak kids.
 They've been harassed by students and teachers; all got at least one failing grade the first marking period, although they weren't failing.
-The people think it's a conspiracy, and are trying to get federal funds cut off. 花子站
+The people think it's a conspiracy, and are trying to get federal funds cut off.